-In 2012 Karl was invited to the Sports Medicine Australia members seminar to talk to fellow podiatrists on the the treatment of Heel Pain and Plantar Fasciitis, following which he became a full member of Sports Medicine Australia and the Australian Academy of Podiatric Sports Medicine.
+In 2012 Karl was invited to the Sports Medicine Australia members seminar to talk to fellow podiatrists on Heel Pain Treatment and Plantar Fasciitis Treatment, following which he became a full member of Sports Medicine Australia and the Australian Academy of Podiatric Sports Medicine.

 If you have a Heel Spur, this may be found under the base of your heel or around the back of your heel bone (the calcaneus).
 The Heel Spur is calcified bone that builds up over time due to the pulling of soft tissue on the affected area.
 You should bear in mind that the Heel Spur is not usually the source of your problem, and that the pain comes from the inflammation and irritation of the tendon or fascia that attaches to that area of bone.

 Achilles Tendonitis and Achilles Tendonopathy are 2 very different conditions.
 We regularly see both conditions in the clinic and we have different treatment options available for both.

 If you have an active son or daughter with heel pain, who may also be going through a growth spurt, then they are most likely complaining of a heel condition known as Sever’s Disease.
 This is a growth plate problem, common in running and jumping sports and has an age range of between 7 and 14 years.
 Although Sever’s is something that children will grow out of we recommend having it professionally assessed and treated.
 There are things we can do to make your child more comfortable during this phase, and with a view to keeping them active.

 Text “help” to this number 0415 977 624 if you would like a pre consultation chat before committing to an appointment.